-I have also observed people being removed from mission leadership roles.
+I have also observed people being removed from missional leadership roles.
 Since 2010, nearly fifty international missionaries and twenty individuals from the home office with proven abilities, cross-cultural competencies, and hundreds of years of service have resigned, been removed, or been repositioned.
 Though the reasons for these remarkable changes are not all known, the reality is that these changes have occurred in the recent past and a significant number of years of experience in mission have been lost in the international missionary movement.
 Since WWII, LCMS missionary efforts have intentionally built upon the work of previous generations to establish indigenous churches that themselves produce missionaries, resulting in a powerful global network of Lutheran church bodies and new mission efforts.
 That continuity of mission, a distinguishing hallmark of LCMS missionary efforts for nearly seven decades, is now being severed, and the chain of cumulative mission knowledge and experience broken.

 In addition, in numerous instances these missionaries have been replaced with others who do not always bring those same gifts and experiences.
-In my opinion, individuals have been placed into significant leadership positions in international contexts or in roles explicitly connected to international partnerships who bring little significant mission theory or practice or proven ability to competently navigate the difficult waters of cross-cultural ministry.
-Mission theory accompanied by extended experience is important, for without them, one is doomed to repeat what appears to be a good idea, when, in reality, experience indicates that it is not.
-Without good theory coupled with extended experience, one is reduced to one's own wisdom and worldview yet untested by reality.
-Finally, limitations have been placed upon those who are sent into international contexts where church planting or theological education is the main focus, namely, ordination and the M.Div. degree, effectively eliminating many who could serve faithfully and successfully.
-These changes affect the capacity of the Western church to partner appropriately and, finally, successfully.
+In my opinion, individuals have been placed into significant leadership positions in international contexts or in roles explicitly connected to international partnerships who bring little significant missional theory or practice or proven ability to competently navigate the difficult waters of cross-cultural ministry.
+Missional theory accompanied by extended experience is important, for without them, one is doomed to repeat what appears to be a good idea, when, in reality, experience indicates that it is not.